 Animal protein provides a complete spectrum of essential amino acids, all of which are required to maintain and support all of the body’s functions.
 They are a chain, so when one of them is missing the rest can’t perform adequately.

-Indicative of poor or cheap quality, many brands use plants to increase their food’s protein content and give consumers the perception of high quality and high animal inclusion.
+Many brands use plants to increase their food’s protein content and give consumers the perception of high quality and high animal inclusion.
 Be cautious of where your macronutrients are coming from.